 An exception to this is if the protested skipper accepts and completes the penalty.
 That skipper MUST write '360 done' in the chat after he/she has taken the penalty.
 In this case there will be no penalty point added if the Protest Form is not sent.

-Furthermore, if a skipper after reviewing the replay, finds that no rule was broken, the skipper can post in the 'Forum', within 2 hours after the last race of the day, that he/she withdraws the protest, and no penalty point will be added.
+Furthermore, if a skipper after reviewing the replay, finds that no rule was broken, the skipper can post in the 'Forum', that he/she withdraws the protest, and no penalty point will be added.

 The game setting used is 'Fleet Race - Complete (Auto)' which enables the in-game 'umpire' to give penalties to the racing skippers.
 If a skipper disagrees with a given penalty he/she may request an in-game penalty cancellation and the penalty giving skipper MUST accept this request.
 Otherwise he/she will be disqualified.
 If the penalty giving skipper thinks he/she has broken a rule, he/she may complete a penalty a.s.a.p. after the situation.